cncf/foundation/charter.md

 #### 5. Governing Board

 -	(a) The CNCF Governing Board will be responsible for marketing and other business oversight and budget decisions for the CNCF.
-The Governing Board does not make technical decisions for the CNCF, other than working with the TOC to set the overall scope for the CNCF, initially established in Schedule A, and updated from time to time on the CNCF website.
+The Governing Board does not make technical decisions for the CNCF, other than working with the TOC to set the overall scope for the CNCF as described in the cloud native definition from Section 1.

 -	(b) The Governing Board will address business matters including: